inbrainai/sdk-react/example/README.md

 ## Run the app:

 ### iOS
 Go to the `ios/` folder and run `pod install`.
+After that there are two options to launch the app:
-Go back to the `example` folder and run the application from the command line using `npm run ios`.
+1) Go back to the `example` folder and run the application from the command line using `npx react-native run-ios --simulator="iPhone 15"` or any other simulator you would like.
+* Due to the issue with the cli - `npx react-native run-ios` without specifiyng the simulator may not work.

+2) Open the `example/ios/InbrainReactNativeExample.xcworkspace` file in XCode, select the run destination and run the application by pressing `Command (⌘) R`

 ### Android
 Simply run `npm run android` within `example` folder.